JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 ## Introduction

 This tutorial is meant for those who want to get to know the *Flow* of TensorFlow.
 Ideally, you already know some of the *Tensor* of TensorFlow.
-That is, it's better if you have some handle of linear algebra and machine learning.
+That is, in this tutorial we aren't going to go deep into any of the linear algebra, calculus, and statistics which are used in machine learning.

 Don't worry though, if you don't have that background you should still be able to follow this tutorial.
 If you're interested in learning more about the math, there's a ton of good places to get an introduction to the algorithms used in machine learning.
-For artificial neural nets [this one from Stanford][ufldl] is especially good.
+[This tutorial][ufldl] from Stanford University about artificial neural nets is especially good.
+We're going to be using a simple logistic regression classifier here, but many of the concepts are shared with neural nets.

 ## Email Classification

 To ground this tutorial in some real-world application, we decided to use a common beginner problem from Natural Language Processing (NLP): email classification.
 The idea is simple - given an email you've never seen before, determine whether or not that email is **Spam** or not (aka **Ham**).

 For us humans, this is a pretty easy thing to do.
-If you open an email and see the words *Nigerian prince* or *weight-loss magic* in the first few lines, you don't need to read the rest of the email because you already know it's **Spam**.
+If you open an email and see the words *"Nigerian prince"* or *"weight-loss magic"*, you don't need to read the rest of the email because you already know it's **Spam**.

 While this task is easy for humans, it's much harder to write a program that can correctly classify an email as **Spam** or **Ham**.
 You could collect a list of words you think are highly correlated with **Spam** emails, give that list to the computer, and tell the computer to check every email for those words.
 If the computer finds a word from the list in an email, then that email gets classified as **Spam**.
 If the computer did not find any of those words in an email, then the email gets classified as **Ham**.

-Sadly, this simple approach doesn't work well.
-There's lots of "Spam" words you will miss, and some of the "Spam" words in your list will also occur in regular, **Ham** emails.
-Not only will it work poorly, it will take you a long time to compose a good list of **Spam** words by hand.
-Why don't we do something a little smarter by using machine learning?
-Instead of *telling* the program which words we think are important, let's let the program *learn* which words are important.
+Sadly, this simple approach doesn't work well in practice.
+There's lots of **Spam** words you will miss, and some of the **Spam** words in your list will also occur in regular, **Ham** emails.
+Not only will this approach work poorly, it will take you a long time to compose a good list of **Spam** words by hand.
+So, why don't we do something a little smarter by using machine learning?
+Instead of *telling* the program which words we think are important, let's let the program *learn* which words are actually important.

 To tackle this problem, we start with a collection of sample emails (i.e. a text corpus).
 In this corpus, each email has already been labeled as **Spam** or **Ham**.
 Since we are making use of these labels in the training phase, this is a *supervised learning* task.
 This is called *supervised learning* because we are (in a sense) supervising the program as it learns what **Spam** emails *look like* and what **Ham** email *look like*.

 During the training phase, we present these emails and their labels to the program.
 For each email, the program says whether it thought the email was **Spam** or **Ham**.
 After the program makes a prediction, we tell the program what the label of the email *actually* was.
-Whenever the program was wrong, it changes its configuration so as to make a better prediction the next time around.
+The program then changes its configuration so as to make a better prediction the next time around.
 This process is done iteratively until either the program can't do any better or we get impatient and just tell the program to stop.

 ## On to the Script

 The beginning of our script starts with importing a few needed dependencies (Python packages and modules).
 If you want to see where these packages get used, just do a CTRL+F search for them in the script.
+If you want to learn what the packages are, just do a Google search for them.

 {% highlight python %}
 ################